eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 In Approval there is no "but I got more first choice votes" argument to be made against a legitimate Condorcet winner, because the Condorcet winner is such *because* they convinced the most voters to approve them over any other candidate in a one-on-one comparison.

-In Approval there is no "but I was ranked by more voters over the winner" argument, as in Ranked Choice Voting.
+Likewise, in Approval there is no "but I was ranked by more voters over the winner" argument, as in Ranked Choice Voting.
 And Condorcet can't escape this either, because when a Condorcet cycle inevitably occurs, there is no winner who doesn't lose to at least one other candidate in a one-on-one matchup.
 So much for "legitimacy" to the winner in those cases.
 Approval has no cycles, and therefore no ambiguity about who the legitimate winner is based on the ballot data.

 My adherence and loyalty to the Condorcet criterion is not because I think the theoretical winner in all one-on-one plurality runoffs is actually the best candidate if there is potentially a better and less polarizing compromise.
 My loyalty is for the *legitimacy* of the criterion in the only data that truly matters: what the ballots collect.